mjohanning99/marvinjohanning.de/birding/index.md

 #### R (statistical programming language)
 Since I always note which birds I saw at what location, I can use this data to create statistics and maps showing where particular species were seen, how many species were seen at a particular location, how many birds where seen at which location during a birding trip and so forth.
 In order to better visualise this data, I started learning the [R programming language](https://en.wikipedia.org/wiki/R_(programming_language)) which, unlike many other (so-called general purose) programming languages, has a particular purpose: statistical computing.

-The main advantage of using R over other, more general-purpose programming languages, is the fact that R makes it particularly easy to create visually pleasing statistics and maps.
+The main advantage of using R over other, more general-purpose programming languages, is the fact that R makes it particularly easy to create visually pleasing statistics and maps and I was, therefore, able to create my first maps and graphs after only a couple of hours of playing around with R in RStudio.
+I have been refining my scripts ever since and have attempted to make them more aesthetically pleasing.
+If you wish to take a look at them yourself and perhaps use them for your own projects as well, you're free to check out the [GitHub repository](https://github.com/mjohanning99/birding-stats).
+Beware, however, that the code is still rather messy.

+### Websites
+In addition to programs I use offline on my computer, I also make use of a variety of online tools, especially for entering trip data.
+This is also required for a lot of the activites of the club mentioned above.